Energinet-DataHub/.github/README.md

 ## Release Procedure

-Every Pull-request merged to main is automatically (by default) tagged as a new release by the workflow [create-release-tag.yml](.github/workflows/create-release-tag.yml) in GitHub and the major version tag (eg. v9) is updated.
+Every pull-request merged to main updates the workflow file [create-release-tag.yml](.github/workflows/create-release-tag.yml).
+The associated action ensures all merges are tagged with as a release, and updates the latest major version tag (i.eq v46).

-If a Pull-request implements any breaking changes we must create a new major version (i.e. v46 -> v47)
+If a Pull-request implements any breaking changes we must create a new major version (i.e. v46 -> v47).
+Otherwise we keep updates as minor or patches.
 ### Preparing a new major version

 If we have breaking changes and wish to push a new major version - A number of steps is needed that shifts the existing version into maintenance mode prior to merging.